shenleeosialai/T.E.L.O.S/README.md

 ## Things We Could Do Next (Ideas!)

-* Make it faster for *really* big dictionaries (maybe with a Trie or something similar).
-* Get smarter about common Braille typos.
-* Let it learn from your choices to give even better suggestions over time.
-* Add support for Grade 2 Braille (contractions).
-* Maybe even a simple graphical interface!
+🌟 Future Improvements
+🔄 Speed up large dictionary lookups (using Trie or optimized search) 🧠 Handle common Braille input mistakes more intelligently 📚 Support for Grade 2 Braille (contractions)
+🎨 Build a simple Graphical User Interface (GUI)
+✨ Add user learning and personalized suggestions

 Hope you find it useful!
 Garv Agarwal